SamAdrn/Testudo-Revamp/README.md

 3. Home page is very icky right now.

-4. Course search results may display sections in a very weird order.
-Will implement sorting on this in the future.
+4. Course search results may be out of sync with Testudo.
+This might be an issue with UMD.IO's scraper [github.com/umdio/umdio/issues/241](https://github.com/umdio/umdio/issues/241).

 ---